KRR-Oxford/DeepOnto/docs/om_models.md

   - `apply_string_match (bool)`: apply string matching to filter "easy" mappings or not, default is `true`.
   - `match_src2tgt (bool)`: apply global matching for each class in the source ontology.
   - `match_tgt2src (bool)`: apply global matching for each class in the target ontology.

+### Outputs

+The outputs of EditSimilarity/StringMatch model are similar to those of BERTMap but without any automatic validation results and further mapping refinement.
+Evaluation should be conducted on `src2tgt` or `tgt2src` prediction mappings with a chosen mapping threshold.
+Note that by setting `threshold = 1.0`, the EditSimiarity model is exactly the same as the StringMatch model.